dimitriwauters/PANDI/README.md

 - `--max_entropy_list_length=0` (or `panda_max_entropy_list_length=0`) define the maximum length of the list containing the computed entropy of the sections.
 If the length of this list reach the limit, the entropy analysis is stopped.
 The default value for this parameter is 0, meaning that the list can be any size.

-A file is generated with the result of the entropy analysis under the `./output` directory.
-It is also possible to see a visual representation of the entropy points can also be obtained by running the python script `entropy_graph.py [SOFTWARE_NAME] [SECTION_TO_SHOW] [IS_DETECTED_AS_PACKED]`.

 ### Syscalls Analysis
 >This option must be activated with the `--dll` parameter on `launch.py` or by modifying the `docker-compose.yml` file by adding `panda_dll=True` in the environment variables.